-Green Energy: Latvia has maintained significant hydroelectric and biomass power industries, initially developed in the Soviet era, to decrease its dependence on oil and gas imports (see p.
-2 of Technology and Material).
-Latvia plans to increase employment and investment in green energy as part of the Europe 2020 economy.
-It accounts for just over 5% of GDP and 7% of the labor force.
+Green Energy: Latvia has maintained significant hydroelectric and biomass power industries, initially developed in the Soviet era, to decrease its dependence on oil and gas imports (see Technology and Material).
+Latvia plans to increase employment and investment in green energy as part of the Europe 2024 Strategy.

-Strategy.
 Agriculture

-Consisting of farming, livestock, fishing, and forestry, agriculture is the smallest component of the Latvian
+Consisting of farming, livestock, fishing, and forestry, agriculture is the smallest component of the Latvian economy.
+It accounts for just under 5% of GDP and 7% of the labor force.